HersheyMarbeda/SDEV220-M04-Using-Django/README.md

 # Continuation to SDEV M05: Django Deploy and Views
 ## Assignment Description
 1. Complete the following sections of the tutorial.
-Make sure that you complete and follow along with each action that the tutorial tells you to do.
-Pay attention to what OS/Device you are using, as there are instructions for multiple types of devices / operating systems (Mac/PC/Linux):
     - Deploy
     - Django URLS
     - Django Views - time to create!